 Advanced Studies Course awards: Eligible students may be able to apply for an ASTRO 3D Science PhB Advanced Studies Course Award (AUD$3,000/project) or for an RSAA Science PhB Advanced Studies Course Award (AUD$3,000/project).
 For more information about the number of awards available, eligibility criteria, application deadline and process, please click on the links above.

 RSAA hosts a mid-year winter school that provides a select group of undergraduates the chance to experience research and observing activities at the school.

-ANU Summer Research Scholarship Program and AITC Summer Internship/Northrop Grumman Global Externship Program
+ANU Summer Research Scholarship Program and AITC Summer Student / Northrop Grumman Global Externship Program

 In addition, ANU Summer Research Scholarship Program places and AITC Summer Internship / Northrop Grumman Global Externship Program places are available at RSAA/AITC to students from around Australia and New Zealand during the university summer break each year.

 A list of potential research projects is available on the potential projects page.
 However, this list is not exhaustive and students are welcome to contact a potential supervisor to discuss their own project ideas.